 Organizational network analysis has been an important part of my life and career for a number of years now.
 I wrote my first Master’s thesis on it, and continue to use the method in most if not all of my consulting engagements.
 It’s a powerful tool.

 But so many people don’t have a foundation to help them begin studying it on their own so I thought I’d provide them with a small posting with basic explanations and a few references, to help them begin their network journey.

-First let’s provide an overview of the discipline.The large majority of social sciences, including human resources, carry within them [...]
+First let’s provide an overview of the discipline.The large majority of social sciences, including human resources, carry within them an assumption that actors [...]